Hatunruna/krokodile/README.md

-# krokodile
+# Krokodile
-Krokodile is a game of DNA Transmission between species to finaly have your mighty Krokodile.
+Krokodile is a game of DNA Transmission between species to finally have your mighty Krokodile.

 ## Required libraries